crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Bultungins are a race of short-haired hyena-headed folk hailing from the arid deserts and grasslands of the east.
 With a variety of lurid tales told of them, others avoid the Bultungins.
-Despite their isolation, Bultungins are unusually drawn to the Dungeon... yet mentions of the Orb often generate blank stares, tilted heads, and involuntary drooling.
+Despite their isolation, Bultungins are unusually drawn to the Dungeon.

   Bultungins are quick to learn, picking up the basics of any skill within a short period of time.
 Their attention wanes quickly, though, and they find it